HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 {{ figure_markup(
   image="notification-acceptance.png",
   caption="Notification acceptance rates.",
-  description="Stacked bar charter showing that on desktop 6% of notications are accepted, 7% are denied, 70% are ignored, and 17% are dimissed.
-On mobile 19% of notification are accepted 35% are denied, 34% are ignored, and 13% are dimissed.
+  description="Stacked bar charter showing that on desktop 6% of notifications are accepted, 7% are denied, 70% are ignored, and 17% are dismissed.
+On mobile 19% of notification are accepted 35% are denied, 34% are ignored, and 13% are dismissed.
 On mobile there is a much higher rate of accepting or denying and a much smaller rate of ignoring.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS7KgpDrr_m20ZDaHDBYLFSGNVdj3lhGHbHopEi4071q21U5rZDJfbYrrdyaEIU1D9cwgxxBCI6NBsV/pubchart?oid=148157045&format=interactive", sheets_gid="435156894", sql_file="pwa_notification_acceptance_rates.sql"